Do you know which birth control is right for you?

 I’m 5 days away from my 30th birthday, which means that every day for the past 12 years I’ve taken a birth control pill.
 That’s 4,380 pills.

 Here’s what my research didn’t look like: having a clear understanding of what types of birth control other women my age use.
-Seeing the popularity of birth control methods and brands, and using that knowledge to have an informed conversation with my doctor.
+Seeing the popularity of birth control methods and brands, and using that knowledge to have an informed conversation with a gynecologist who prescribes birth control every day.

 Naturally, when the Amino team thought of topics to cover in honor of National Women’s Health Week, birth control was top of mind.
 It’s still hotly debated, even though recent studies confirm that access to birth control is steadily increasing (which has partly contributed to the plunging teen birth rates).